glaucia86/msgraph-nextjs-workshops/CONTRIBUTING.md

-# Contributing to the Take a Break Reminder App repository
+# Contributing to the Microsoft Graph JavaScript SDK with Next.Js Workshops

 Thank you for contributing to this project!
 Before submitting your pull request, be sure to consider the following instructions.